jpkalbacher/runwithme/README.md

 [details](docs/Phases/Phase1.md)

-## Phase 2: Flux Architecture, GoogleMaps integration and Event CRUD (3.5 days)
+## Phase 2: Flux Architecture, GoogleMaps integration and Event CRUD (2.0 days)

 Phase 2 is focused on setting up Flux, the React Router, and the React views.
-I will also integrate with GoogleMaps.
 After the basic Flux architecture has been set up, an Event store will be implemented and a set of actions corresponding to the needed CRUD functionality created.
-Still undetermined whether or not I will need a marker store.
 At the end of Phase 2, all event CRUD operations will be working in the browser.
-All events (not just the current users) should be viewable on the map at this point.
+Users should be able to create, edit and destroy events.

 [details](docs/Phases/Phase2.md)

+## Phase 2a: Google Maps (1.5 days)

+Phase 2a - integrate with google maps.
+Google maps should display markers for each event that is in view.
+Map actions (click on owned_event, click on other_event, click on map should render the proper child component of Main.

 ## Phase 3: User Profile Page (1 day)